 All in all…

 We both agreed the spa was excellent value for money; from the service and treatments offered to the spa facilities available, we couldn’t believe a place like this exists in such a central location.
-We will both be returning very soon to Spa LONDON Wimbledon.
+We will both be returning very soon for another relaxing spa day.
 For me, it’ll probably be after I have baby but for my friend, she’s already booked back in!
 This time for the Elemis hot stone massage and she’ll be bringing her sister along for the mother-to-be massage.